Jotham Meeker Papers, 1825-1864

 An account of Meeker's life as a Baptist minister, Indian missionary, and printer in Kansas.
 Typescript copy.

-This guide and the microfilm it describes were made possible by a grant from the National Historical Publications
+This guide and the microfilm it describes were made possible by a grant from the National Historical Publications and Records Commission.

 The Jotham Meeker papers are the property of the Kansas State Historical Society.
 Brief quotations are authorized without restriction but publication of any major portion of the material on this film must be approved in writing by an officer of the Society.
 Literary rights are not owned by the Society and therefore cannot be conveyed.